 - Cut the watermelon into small pieces.

-- Place in a food processor or blender and blend until slushy.
+- Place in a food processor or blender with 1 cup of water.

 - Pour into ice cube trays.